Where the Locals Go: Insider Tips of Saratoga

 When the weather gets hot in Saratoga, residents and visitors alike head to area ice cream shops.
 The locals in particular like to favor these two cool ice cream spots:

 You'll find soft ice cream, hard ice cream, sundaes, banana splits, shakes, and more.
-This delightful must-stop summer spot is in Clifton Park.
+This delightful must-stop spot is in Clifton Park.

 Humpty Dumpty Ice Cream